galaxyproject/infrastructure-playbook/jetstreamiuenv/README.md

 Semi-automatic scalable cluster setup
 ===============================
-This playbook can be used to build and semi-automatically scale Slurm cluster.
+This playbook can be used to build and semi-automatically scale a Slurm cluster.
 The playbook has been tailored for use with Galaxy Main server and Jetstream IU region.
 All the path references are relative to *[playbook root]/jetstreamiuenv*.